 This step primarily serves two objectives: pre-processing the datasets and subsequently mining association rules from the preprocessed data.
 To mine the association rules, apriori algorithm [102] was adopted and enhanced to mine temporal rules capable of detecting attacks at various time instances during autonomous vehicle (AV) operation.
 Algorithm 1 presents the details of the Association Rule Mining and Time Notation steps.
-In this algorithm, $\mathscr D$ denotes the dataset and $\mathscr D'$ is the preprocessed dataset, while f and t represent the dataset's features and target values.
-To prepare the dataset for mining the $next[\mathscr N]$ and $before[\mathscr N]$ temporal patterns, all the features of the dataset are moved $\mathscr N$ records above its original position.
-However, the target of the dataset remains as it is.
-Afterwards, the apriori algorithm is applied to the preprocessed dataset to mine a set of association rules.
-The output of this phase is a set of association rules in the general form of $antecedent \to consequent$ that are ready to be forwarded to the Time Notation step.
+In this algorithm, \mathscr{D} denotes the dataset and \mathscr{D}' is the preprocessed dataset, while f and t represent the dataset's features and target values.
+To prepare the dataset for mining the $next[\mathscr{N}]$ and $before[\mathscr{N}]$ temporal patterns, all the features of the dataset are moved \mathscr{N} records above its original position.
+However, the target of the dataset to mine a set of association rules.
+The output of this phase is a set of association rules in the general form of antecedent \rightarrow consequent that are ready to be forwarded to the Time Notation step.

 4.1.3.1 Time Notation In this step, the method integrates the concept of time into the association rules generated in the association rule mining step, leading to a set of temporal association rules.
 The method determines to which temporal pattern ($next[\mathcal{N}]$ or $before[\mathcal{N}]$) each extracted rule belongs and subsequently assigns the corresponding time label to the rule.
 If the antecedent value matches a target value in the dataset, and the consequent value has already been moved to another record in the dataset, the rule is labelled as a next temporal association rule.
 Otherwise, if the antecedent of a rule mined in the association rule mining step matches a dataset feature that has already been moved to another record and the consequent of the rule matches the target value of the dataset, we label this rule as a before temporal association rule.
-The mined rules are in the forms of $antecedent \rightarrow next[\mathcal{N}]consequent$, and $antecedent \rightarrow before[\mathcal{N}]consequent$, serving as assertions for debugging the AD system.
+The mined rules are in the forms of antecedent \rightarrow next[\mathcal{N}]consequent, and antecedent \rightarrow before[\mathcal{N}]consequent, serving as assertions for debugging the AD system.